-- 1. Extensions to submission dates for programme assessments for individual students are not permitted, except where a student is registered with the Disability and Inclusion Advice Service in Student Support and there has been an approved request for flexibility with assessment deadlines.
+- Extensions to submission dates for programme assessments for individual students are not permitted.
 A student who is unable to meet a submission date for a programme assessment (and this includes an approved flexible submission date), must consult the Extenuating Circumstances procedures described in Section 4 of this Framework. - 2.
-Programme assessments submitted after the published submission time and date, but within ten working days of that date, will be marked.
-The mark awarded will be subject to a reduction of ten marks per day (or part of a day, and by this anything received after the deadline will be considered to be a day late and so on), for a maximum of five working days or until the module pass mark has been reached: thereafter, programme assessments will be capped at the module pass mark if received within ten working days.
+Programme assessments submitted after the published submission time and date, but within seven calendar days of that date, will be marked.
+The mark awarded will be subject to a reduction of ten marks per day (or part of a day, and by this anything received after the deadline will be considered to be a day late and so on), for a maximum of seven calendar days or until the module pass mark has been reached.
 In each case, the mark the work merits will also be shown on the programme assessment.
 This does not apply to resit work, which is already capped at the module pass mark.
-Resit work submitted after the deadline will receive a mark of zero.

-- Work submitted more than ten working days after the published submission date will be marked for formative purposes only, but a mark of zero will be awarded and recorded. - 4.
+Resit work submitted after the deadline will receive a mark of zero. - 3.
+Work submitted manually more than seven calendar days after the published submission date will be marked for formative purposes only, but a mark of zero will be awarded and recorded. - 4.
 The assessment penalties described above may only be waived if the student has successfully applied for Extenuating Circumstances.
-Therefore the marks, as described above, remain until the Module Assessment Board meets and responds to the recommendations of the Extenuating Circumstances Panel. - If Extenuating Circumstances have been deemed valid the Module Assessment Board will be charged with taking the appropriate course of action.
+Therefore the marks, as described above, remain until the Module Assessment Board meets and responds to Registry's recommendations. - If Extenuating Circumstances have been deemed valid, the Module Assessment Board will take the appropriate course of action.
 All actions will be recorded in the MAB minutes. - 6.
-All work will receive written feedback, irrespective of whether or not the work can achieve its actual grade. - 7.
-These late submission penalties apply only to standard numerically marked assessment.
+All work will receive written feedback, irrespective of whether or not the work can achieve its actual grade.

+7. These late submission penalties apply only to standard numerically marked assessment.
 For all non-standard assessment, students should refer to the relevant Module Descriptor.